Skip to content

 }

-Following is explanation of this function:
+Following is an explanation of this function:

 auto assets = atomicassets::get_assets(get_self());